 Common Room uses a hybrid pricing model that combines flat annual subscriptions with usage-based limits on contacts, website IP enrichments, and seats.

 All plans are billed annually with no monthly option.
+In 2026, Common Room simplified its pricing structure, renaming its tiers to Essential, Advanced, and Enterprise to reflect a cleaner go-to-market motion.
 The platform targets RevOps, SDR, and demand gen teams at B2B software companies.
-Pricing scales from a fixed Starter tier through custom-quoted Team and Enterprise plans.
+Pricing scales from a fixed Essential tier through custom-quoted Advanced and Enterprise plans.

-Beyond base subscriptions, Common Room charges separately for product activity signals, phone enrichment, data warehouse integrations, and additional Bombora intent topics.
+Beyond base subscriptions, Common Room charges separately for product activity signals, phone enrichment, data warehouse integrations, DataAgent (CRM data quality and deduplication management), and additional Bombardo intent topics.
+An MCP server is now available across all plans at no additional cost, enabling AI assistants and agents to reach buyer intelligence wherever work happens.

 Feature | Details |